pivotal/docs-tap/app-sso/reference/known-issues.hbs.md

 ## <a id='classclaim'></a> `ClassClaim` credential propagation time

-It can take up 60 to 120 seconds for the client credentials to propagate up into a `ClassClaim`'s service binding secret.
+It can take up to 60 to 120 seconds for the client credentials to propagate up into a `ClassClaim`'s service binding secret.